arielchuri/autozinefier/croak_01.md

 ## Bard's Bane

-This enchanted sword passes exists in a dimension of infinate personalities.
+This intelligent sword passes exists in a dimension of infinate personalities.
 Roll on the following table at the beginning of each session.

 | d24 | Personality          | Power                                                                                                                     |
 |-----|----------------------|---------------------------------------------------------------------------------------------------------------------------|